Madison & Washington Counties, AR | Adair & Sequoyah Counties, OK

 Protecting Diverse Habitats

-Northern long-eared bat- a cave and tree dwelling bat species that roosts in the foliage of mature forests.
-These bats are an important part of the ecosystem as the consume large quantities of insects.
+A cave and tree dwelling bat species that roosts in the foliage of mature forests.

-Three-toed box turtle- A charismatic species with a hinged shell, these turtles have a strong connection to the forest floor and require mature forests for their survival.
+A charismatic species with a strong connection to the forest floor.

 The mature forests of the Northwest Arkansas IFM Project area harbor a rich diversity of habitat types and animal species that are ecologically significant.
 Preserving these forests is crucial for maintaining the region’s biodiversity and ensuring the long-term survival of countless species.
 Conservation efforts should focus on protecting mature forests from logging and fragmentation to preserve this unique and valuable ecosystem.